 A careful analysis is required to assess - and challenge - the extent to which the most efficient use is made of available resources and political will.
 It can also help identify areas of neglect, under-funding or decrease in funding, thus unveiling possible failure or violations.
 However, it is also important to focus on the effort made by the state rather than just the amount spent on education.
 For instance, a country with few resources could be using them equitably, achieving slow but important and fair progress on the education of all members of society as opposed to a rich country that is investing a relatively large amount of money on education but very little on its most deprived groups or areas, or worse reducing allocation over time.

 Other limitations regarding budget analysis include the lack of transparency of some budgets or the fact that increased resource allocation does not always amount to improved access or enjoyment of the right to education.
 In brief, beyond looking at how much is spent it is also very important to see how it is spent, as well as how transparent and participatory the process of budget allocation is.

 More information about education financing, here.

 When identifying violations, it is important to have in mind the difference between immediate obligations – such as non-discrimination – and progressive obligations – such as free higher education.
 It is therefore important to fully understand what can be considered a violation and what can be considered only a gap towards the full realisation of the right to education (but not yet a de facto violation).

 Tools can be useful to help monitor the right to education.
-Below are selected tools developed by the Right to Education Project:
+Below are selected tools developed by the Right to Education Initiative: